-- (a) is not taken into account by an existing Regulation (for example: no appropriate test cycle; substitution of mechanical parts specified in the text by other means; use of a technology which did not exist at the time of the Regulation's drafting); and - (b) is not sufficiently mature widespread to justify amending the Regulation in a general way.
+(a) is not taken into account by an existing Regulation (for example: no appropriate test cycle; substitution of mechanical parts specified in the text by other means; use of a technology which did not exist at the time of the Regulation's drafting); and (b) is not sufficiently widespread to justify amending the Regulation in a general way.

-A Contracting Party may apply for a special amendment to the Regulation that is restricted to a single type of vehicle, equipment or part.
 An application by one Contracting Party shall not prohibit subsequent applications for the same technology by the same Contracting Party or by other Contracting Parties even if the Regulation is in the process of being amended.